$q$-Hodge complexes and refined $\operatorname{TC}^-$: Introduction

 \subsection{What's \texorpdfstring{$\THHref(\IQ)$}{THHref(Q)}?}

-We'll explain in \cref{subsec:NewCohomologyTheoryIntro} why the answer to this question should be interesting, but let us already remark that it has to be non-trivial: While $\THH(\IQ)\simeq \IQ$, one has $\THHref(\IQ)_p^\complete\not\simeq 0$ for all primes~$p$.
-Indeed, this follows from\cref{thm:OverconvergentNeighbourhood}, but also from Scholze's and Efimov's result in \cref{rem:TC-refOC}.
-But actually computing $\THHref(\IQ)$, or just its $p$-completions, is a highly non-trivial task: We'll explain in \cref{subsec:THHrefQ} how to reduce this to a computation of $\THH(\IS/p^\alpha)$ for all sufficiently large $\alpha$, but computing these spectra seems out of reach.
+We'll explain in \cref{subsec:NewCohomologyTheoryIntro} why the answer to this question should be interesting, but let us already remark that it has to be non-trivial: As we'll see below, $\THHref(\IQ)_p^\complete\not\simeq 0$ for all primes~$p$.
+So in contrast to $\THH(\IQ)\simeq \IQ$, the refined version $\THHref(\IQ)$ contains non-trivial $p$-complete information for any prime~$p$.